 Using Python Generators to avoid extra service calls

-I've been using Python Generators for a while now, having to deal with large Django Querysets, reading large Excel files, and being able to save memory by using generators became part of my day to day work.
+, reading large Excel files, and being able to save memory by using generators became part of my day to day work.
 However, these days I faced a different problem where I wanted to avoid making extra calls to services and solved it with generators.
 This is what this post is about.

-Suppose you want to check if a given user_email is registered in any of the following social media: Facebook, Github, or Twitter.
+is registered in any of the following social media: Facebook, Github, or Twitter.

 def has_facebook_account(user_email):